apache/flink/docs/ops/cli.md

      -z,--zookeeperNamespace <arg>    Namespace to create the Zookeeper sub-paths for high availability mode

   Options for default mode:
      -m,--jobmanager <arg>           Address of the JobManager (master) to which to connect.
-Use this flag to connect to a different JobManager than the one specified
-                                     in the configuration.
-     -z,--zookeeperNamespace <arg>   Namespace to create the Zookeeper sub-paths for high availability mode

-Action "modify" modifies a running job (e.g. change of parallelism).

-  Syntax: modify <Job ID> [OPTIONS]
-  "modify" action options:
-     -h,--help                           Show the help message for the CLI Frontend or the action.
-     -p,--parallelism <newParallelism>   New parallelism for the specified job.
-     -v,--verbose                        This option is deprecated.
-  Options for default mode:
-     -m,--jobmanager <arg>           Address of the JobManager (master) to which to connect.
 Use this flag to connect to a